Little Bay, Newfoundland and Labrador

-Little Bay is a town located on the island of Newfoundland in the Canadian province of Newfoundland and Labrador.
+Little Bay is a town on the island of Newfoundland in the Canadian province of Newfoundland and Labrador.
 Its current population is roughly 100 people.
-It is located in Green Bay, which is part of Notre Dame Bay, and located in the central part of Newfoundland.
+It is located in Green Bay, which is part of Notre Dame Bay, and in the central part of Newfoundland.

 Founded in 1878 and incorporated in 1966, the town of Little Bay is a historic mining community which boomed during the last decades of the 19th century and declined due to the loss of its primary industry and disaster by fires at the turn of the 20th century.

 Some towns near Little Bay include Beachside, St Patrick's, Little Bay Islands, and the main center for Green Bay, Springdale.

 History

 Little Bay was founded in the summer of 1878 by Baron Franz von Ellershausen, a German industrialist, after the accidental discovery of a copper ore deposit by a local hunter named Robert Colbourne.
 The town site which was previously an unoccupied wilderness claimed a population of over 500 people by the end of its first year and would witness a peak population of over 2,000 residents by 1891 making it one of the largest communities on the island at the time.
-The town became a hub of culture and commerce and was recognized as the unofficial capitol of the Northern mining region.
-Little Bay mine was among the top copper producers in the world and referred to as “the gem of the island” and "the el Dorado of Newfoundland” in media coverage from the era.
-Newfoundland mining was expected to overtake fishing as the colony’s main export with Little Bay leading this effort.
-The mining town attracted both local and international media attention as a result and plans were made to connect Little Bay to St. John’s by railroad.
+The town became a hub of culture and commerce and was recognized as the unofficial capital of the Northern mining region.
+Little Bay mine was among the top copper producers in the world and referred to as "the gem of the island" and "the el Dorado of Newfoundland" in media coverage from the era.
+Newfoundland mining was expected to overtake fishing as the colony's main export with Little Bay leading this effort.
+The mining town attracted both local and international media attention as a result and plans were made to connect Little Bay to St. John's by railroad.